Eastern PA & Western NJ Farmers Markets

-Let’s not forget the great year-round farmers’ markets in Bucks.
+Let’s not forget the great year-round farmers’ markets in Bucks Co.

-The Doylestown Food Co-op in Doylestown Borough offers locally sourced (within 100 miles) produce, baked goods, meats, dairy, bulk goods, locally roasted organic coffee and so much more.
+- Doylestown Food Market in Doylestown Borough offers locally sourced (within 100 miles) produce, baked goods, meats, dairy, bulk goods, locally roasted organic coffee and so much more.
 You don’t have to be a member to shop there (but it’s a good idea to support it).

-In Ivyland, Tanners Bros.
-Dairy Market offers their own meat and dairy products (and ice cream!), and nicely priced produce (sometimes local).
+- Tanners Bros.
+Dairy Market is located in Ivyland and offers their own meat and dairy products (and ice cream!), along with nicely priced produce (sometimes local).